4 ways salary benchmarking can help your talent retention strategy

-Many organisations simply accept high employee turnover and focus on other business needs but almost a third of HR professionals view employee retention as one of their top priorities.
+Many organisations simply accept high employee turnover and focus on other business needs.
+However, HR professionals genuinely understand the importance of retaining good staff, in fact, a third of HR professionals view employee retention as one of their top priorities.

 It is important to have a talent retention strategy and measure its effectiveness through measures such as employee turnover, promotions and employee engagement.
 There is no better way for HR to build credibility with the business than through regular reporting and data analysis.

 There are many reasons why employees leave and some can be easily avoided by proactive practices and effective communication.
 One way of countering many long-term retention risks is through a regular salary benchmarking exercise.

-Good market data for leaders
+1. Good market data for leaders

-HR is often guilty creating processes and policies without necessarily adding value to the business.
+HR is often guilty of creating processes and policies without necessarily adding value to the business.
 What leaders really value is market insight and guidance.
 By providing this insight, you can empower your leaders to make more informed decisions and be confident that they are treating their employees fairly when making pay decisions.

-Lagging behind the market
+2. Lagging behind the market

-The salaries for some jobs can rise quickly due to a skills shortage or a change in legislation leading to increase in demand for certain skills.
+The salaries for some jobs can rise quickly due to a skills shortage or a change in legislation leading to an increase in demand for certain skills.
 It is important to be proactive and keep track of the market on a regular basis.
 There is a great deal of salary information available to candidates on the internet and if it’s clear to them that they are well below their market value, it won’t be long before they begin to actively search for new opportunities.

-Challenging employees and advertised salaries
+3. Challenging employees and advertised salaries

-Pay perception is key
+4. Pay perception is key